cookiengineer/dotfiles/README.md

 ## Automatic Backup and Restore

-These dotfiles will also install `autobackup` and `autorestore` (WIP) which are there to export and import all git repositories that are tracked.
+These dotfiles will also install the `autobackup` tool which is there to export and import all git repositories that are tracked in `~/BACKUP`.

+The shell script itself contains the list of files, mirrors and repositories; so you should modify it to your needs.

+Here's the workflow usage:

 ```bash
 # Sync local repos with origins